 - General Studies 4 (Ethics): Studied concepts from some notes.
 Had a general idea about thinkers.
 No other special preparation.

-- Optional Paper 1: Ancient India : Upinder Singh (History of Ancient and Early Medieval India), Spectrum Maps+ Sites in other textbooks, NCERT, Manikant Singh Sir’s notes.
-Medieval India: Sathish Chandra (Vol I & II), Manikant Singh Sir’s notes
+- Optional Paper 1: Ancient India: Upinder Singh (History of Ancient and Early Medieval India), Spectrum Maps (Historical Atlas of India (Optional)) or (Historical Atlas Of India)+ Sites in other textbooks, NCERT, Manikant Singh Sir’s notes.
+Medieval India: Sathish Chandra (Part I & Part II), Manikant Singh Sir’s notes

-- Optional Paper 2 : Modern India : all mentioned ones (Prelims) + Grover+ Sumit Sarkar.
-World History: All mentioned GS books + Aspects of European History (Stephen J Lee)+ Institute notes (Baliyan Sir , Shobhan sir)
+- Optional Paper 2: Modern India: all mentioned ones (Prelims) + A New Look at Modern Indian History: From 1707 To The Modern Times by B.L.
+Grover, Alka Mehta + Modern India: 1885-1947 by Sumit Sarkar.
+World History: All mentioned GS books + Aspects of European History (Stephen J Lee)+ Institute notes (Baliyan Sir, Shobhan sir)

 ClearIAS.com: What was your optional subject?
 Please give some insights on your selection of optional subject also.

-ClearIAS.com : What was the color of the pen you used for writing mains (Blue Ink/ Black Ink)?
-Also the company and brand name of the pen used:
+ClearIAS.com: What was the colour of the pen you used for writing mains (Blue Ink/ Black Ink)?
+Also, the company and brand name of the pen used:

 Black, Reynolds Trimax.

-ClearIAS.com: What was your writing style in GS and optionals?
+ClearIAS.com: What was your writing style in GS and optional?
 Bullet Points/ Essay style or a mix of both styles?

 For GS: mix of both;